365 Days of Grief Support

 The following list is not all-inclusive, but describes some of the major tasks of the cremation center

-• Removal and transfer of the deceased from the place of death to the funeral home
+• Transfer of the deceased from the place of death to the cremation center

 • Professional care of the deceased including sheltering and refrigeration